tettov/tanki-tweaks-client/README.md

 - All features of [**Tanki Tweaks**](https://chromewebstore.google.com/detail/tanki-tweaks/khcoecipddmigggaeokhmhmhjhlpcpnb) — a browser extension.

-- Up-to-date Chromium browser engine with improved performance and bug fixes.
+- Up-to-date browser engine with improved performance and bug fixes.

 - Support for custom extensions.